Using the Application Jobs Add-in

 Overview

-If you need to run a job on the underlying server, rather than the service, you should use the Server Job add-in instead.
+If you need to run a job on the underlying server, rather than the service, you should use Server Jobs instead.

 Adding a new application job